The Redding Tai Chi

 Use of the Tai Chi Meditation Garden would not be exclusive to Tai Chi practitioners but would be multi-purposed, used on a first-come, first-served basis.
 It would also be used for yoga, Qi Gong, dance, and other activities.

 The Tai Chi Meditation Garden is expected to have minor operation budget impact since it is a hard surface for passive recreational activities.
 An added benefit it provides landscaping that does not need supplemental irrigation.
 The design is basically a large patio.
 The surface has a four degree slope to help with drainage.
 There are expansion joints built into the concrete base and worked into the mosaic surface.
 Surface joints are filled with a rubber caulk.
-Pennsylvania field stone (green) and Arizona sandstone (Pink) are used for the surface which is sealed with several coats of clear stone sealant to keep moisture out.
+Locally available stone will be used for the surface and it will be sealed with several coats of clear stone sealant to keep moisture out.

 Charles Votaw of the Wu Wei Tai Chi Club in Rockville, MD reports maintenance of their Tai Chi Court “...has been easy.
 The County uses a leaf blower to keep the surface free of leaves once or twice a month in the fall.
 The surface is power washed in the spring and it gets a new top coat of sealant every other year or so.
 We have had a couple of small repairs to the mortar where water did get into the joint.”

 Construction Begins as soon as we can fully fund the project.
 Every contribution helps.

 The Redding Tai Chi Meditation Garden will be built with your help.
 We have established our own non-profit 501(c)(3) organization to finance the project.
 We accept donations by cash or check.

 To Donate by check, please make it out to: